Eligible Parties

 Filing by fax

-As with the filing of an international application, it is possible to fax the patent application to the EPO, to the fax numbers of the offices in Berlin, Munich and The Hague (“Decision of the President of the European Patent Office, dated 20 February 2019, on the filing of patent applications and other documents by telefax”, OJ 2019, A18).
+As with the filing of an international application, it is possible to fax the patent application to the EPO, to the fax numbers of the offices in Berlin, Munich and The Hague (“Decision of the President of the European Patent Office, dated 20 February 2019, concerning the filing of patent applications and other documents by telefax”, OJ 2019, A18).

 If no paper documents are received, the EPO invites the applicant to submit these documents within a period of 2 months.